Free for 30 days — no credit card required.

 Buildxact is estimating and takeoff software for builders and remodelers.
 It speeds up measuring plans, building detailed quotes, and managing supplier pricing.
 It is a strong pre-construction tool for contractors who produce a lot of estimates.
 It does not bring in the projects you estimate.

-ContractShield is a Work Order Marketplace plus project management.
-Clients post a work order, contractors bid, and the accepted bid opens a managed project.
+ContractShield is the all-in-one job platform for contractors.
+Build an AI-assisted quote in about 25 minutes, run the project from the job site, and get paid on milestones, with government and client work orders surfaced to you and the accepted job opening a managed project.
 Buildxact helps you produce a faster, more accurate quote.
 ContractShield gives you the work to quote and runs the project after you win it.

 How do the pricing models compare?